Anthony J Quinn

 About

-One of his central literary themes is that there is no such thing as a placeless crime.
-Although steeped in the conventions of crime fiction, his novels also chart the moods, landscapes and complex social realities of his native Ulster.
-His latest novel Murder Memoir Murder deploys the conventions of crime fiction and memoir writing to investigate the problems and procedures of storytelling itself, reflected in the fictional detective’s role in piecing together lost, concealed or partial stories about the past.
+One of my central literary themes is that there is no such thing as a placeless crime.
+Although steeped in the conventions of crime fiction, my novels also chart the moods, landscapes and complex social realities of my native Ulster.
+My latest novel Murder Memoir Murder deploys the conventions of crime fiction and memoir writing to investigate the problems and procedures of storytelling itself, reflected in the fictional detective’s role in piecing together lost, concealed or partial stories about the past.
+I have written about crime fiction academically and critically in numerous news articles and have spoken extensively on this subject at events and festivals in Britain, Ireland and Europe.

-He has written about crime fiction academically and critically in numerous news articles and has spoken extensively on this subject at events and festivals in Britain, Ireland and Europe.
-He lectures in creative writing at Queen’s University Belfast, and has held writer-in-residence posts at Libraries Northern Ireland and in County Cavan.
-He also teaches creative writing and mentors at the Irish Writers Centre, Dublin, and the Prison Arts Foundation.
-He lives in County Tyrone with his wife, Clare, and their four children.
+I have lectured in Creative Writing at Queen’s University Belfast, and have held writer in residence posts at Libraries Northern Ireland and in County Cavan.
+I also teach Creative Writing and mentor at the Irish Writers Centre, Dublin, and the Prison Arts Foundation.
+I’ve been an RLF Fellow at Queen’s University Belfast.
+I live in County Tyrone with my wife, Clare, and our four children.